conorr/jsonfmt/README.md

 }
 ```

-You can use the `--sort`/`-s` flag to sort keys alphabetically:
+If passed the `--sort`/`-s` flag, jsonfmt will sort keys alphabetically:

 ```
-$ cat fruits.json
-{"bananas":2,"apples":5,"pineapples":1,"mangoes":3}
-$ jsonfmt fruits.json --sort
+$ jsonfmt --sort example.json
-$ cat fruits.json
 {
-    "apples": 5,
-    "bananas": 2,
-    "mangoes": 3,
-    "pineapples": 1
+    "fruits": [
+        "apple",
+        "orange",
+        "banana"
+    ],
+    "veggies": [
+        "lettuce",
+        "carrots",
+        "celery"
+    ]
 }
 ```

-It also handles JSONP automatically.
+If passed the `--replace`/`-r` flag, jsonfmt will overwrite the source file with its formatted version.

+jsonfmt automatically detects and handles JSONP.
 For example:

 ```
 $ cat example.js